CHR-onicles/fm-challenge-coffeeroasters/README.md

 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements throughout the site
 - Make selections to create a coffee subscription and see an order summary modal of their choices
+- **Bonus**: View feedback on the form if ever user tries to create an order without selecting any option
 - **Bonus**: See a loading state while the content of each page is loading

 ### Screenshot